Hamiltonian analysis for linearly acceleration-dependent Lagrangians

+This relation implies that $K_\mu$ should be related to a partial derivative of an arbitrary function with respect to the velocities $\dot{x}^\mu$, as may be inferred from transformation law~(\ref{eq:Ktransf}).
+We will explain in detail this last relation below.

-Equations of motion in the form~(\ref{eq:eom2}) suggests that $M_{\mu \nu}$ may be interpreted as a ``mass-like matrix", while the term $F_\mu$ may be interpreted as a force vector.
+Equations of motion in the form~(\ref{eq:eom2}) suggests that $M_{\mu \nu}$ may be interpreted as a ``mass-like matrix", while the term $F_\mu$ may be interpreted as a ``force" vector.
 These quantities are defined as

 respectively.
-Here, we have introduced the quantities \numparts
+Here, we have introduced the quantities

-\endnumparts which are nothing but the canonical momenta in the so-called Ostrogradski-Hamiltonian approach, as will be explained in Section~\ref{sec:ostro}.
-Conditions~(\ref{eq:id-1}) ensure that no third-order derivatives appear in the equations of motion (\ref{eq:eom1}).
-A trivial example of this is obtained by considering $K_\mu = K_\mu (x^\nu)$ as thus the equations of motion are second order and conditions~(\ref{eq:id-1}) vanish identically.
-A different example is considered if $K_\mu$ specializes to $K_\mu = K_\mu (\dot{x}^\nu)$ for which the form~(\ref{eq:eom2}) is preserved with $M_{\mu \nu} = - \partial p_\mu /\partial \dot{x}^\nu$.
-We want to emphasize that, within our formulation, equations~(\ref{eq:eom2}) are of second-order even if the action (\ref{eq:action}) involves second-order derivative terms.
-This is of a remarkable physical relevance since within this framework neither we have propagation of extra degrees of freedom nor we confront the instability issues associated to higher-order theories~\cite{exorcist,nesterenko-insta,Stephen,llosa}.
+which are nothing but the canonical momenta in the so-called Ostrogradski-Hamiltonian approach (see Section~\ref{sec:ostro}).
+Conditions~(\ref{eq:id-1}) ensure that no third-order derivatives appear in the eom~(\ref{eq:eom1}).
+A trivial example of this is obtained by considering the particular case $K_\mu = K_\mu (x^\nu)$ as thus the eom are second order and conditions~(\ref{eq:id-1}) vanish identically.
+A different example is considered whenever $K_\mu$ specializes to $K_\mu = K_\mu (\dot{x}^\nu)$ for which the form~(\ref{eq:eom2}) is preserved with $M_{\mu \nu} = - \partial p_\mu /\partial \dot{x}^\nu$.
+Thus, within our formulation, Eqs.~(\ref{eq:eom2}) are of second-order even if the action (\ref{eq:action}) involves second-order derivative terms.
+This issue is of a remarkable physical relevance since within this framework neither we have propagation of extra degrees of freedom nor we confront the instability issues associated to higher-order theories~\cite{exorcist,nesterenko-insta,Stephen,llosa}.
 This is so because condition (\ref{eq:id-1}) allows to split the original Lagrangian in two terms where one of them is a total time derivative which contains the acceleration dependence of the Lagrangian $L$.
 According to the dependence of $K_\mu$ and $V$, we have that $P_\mu = P_\mu (x^\nu, \dot{x}^\nu)$ and $p_\mu = p_\mu (x^\nu,\dot{x}^\nu, P_\nu)$ and, in consequence $M_{\mu \nu}= M_{\mu \nu}(x^\alpha, \dot{x}^\alpha)$ and $F_\mu = F_\mu (x^\alpha, \dot{x}^\alpha)$.